Trill (music): Notation

 These examples are approximations of how trills may be executed.
 In many cases, the rate of the trill does not remain constant as indicated here, but starts slower and increases.
 Whether it is played this way or not is largely a matter of taste.

 The number of alternations between the notes played in a trill can vary according to the length of the notated note.
-At slower tempos, a written note lasts longer, meaning more notes can be played in the trill applied to it; but at fast tempi and with a short note, a trill may be reduced to nothing more than the indicated note, the note above it, and the indicated note again, in which case it resembles an upper mordent.
+At slower tempos, a written note lasts longer, meaning more notes can be played in the trill applied to it; but at fast tempo and with a short note, a trill may be reduced to nothing more than the indicated note, the note above it, and the indicated note again, in which case it resembles an upper mordent.

 Trills may also be started on the note above the notated note (the auxiliary note).
 Additionally, a trill is often ended by playing the note below the notated one, followed by the note itself.